 White Wine of Chateau Lagrange

-Additionally, Chateau Lagrange is one of the few Saint Julien properties to produce a white Bordeaux wine.
-They have 7 hectares of vines used to make dry, white Bordeaux wine.
+Additionally, Chateau Lagrange is one of the few Medoc properties to produce a white Bordeaux wine.
+They have 7 hectares of vines used for planting white Bordeaux wine grapes.
 Those 7 hectares are planted to 60% Sauvignon Blanc, 20% Semillon and 20% Sauvignon Gris.
 They removed all of their Muscadelle vines.
 The white wine of Lagrange, which began production in 1996 is sold under the name of Les Arums de Lagrange.

 The best vintages of Chateau Lagrange are: 2016, 2015, 2010, 2009, 2006, 2005 and 2000.
 Perhaps, because of its large size, which gives it various types of terroir, Chateau Lagrange is not always consistent.
 It is a wine to look for in the top years.